 Annuals vs. Perennials Bloom Time and Cost

 Cost is a factor when choosing annuals and perennials.
 Set a budget before you shop and think about how much you want to invest each year.
-For a more budget-friendly first flower garden, annuals may be the better option.
+For a budget-friendly first flower garden, annuals may be the better option.
 They're low-maintenance and offer up color all season long.
 Perennials require more upfront investment but come back year after year.

 Perks of Perennials